The Components of an Alternator

 For the most part, alternators are relatively small and lightweight.
-Roughly the size of a coconut, the alternators found in most passenger cars and light trucks are constructed using an aluminum outer housing, as the lightweight metal does not magnetize.
+Roughly the size of a coconut, the alternators found in most passenger cars and light trucks (including most hybrids) are constructed using an aluminum outer housing because the lightweight metal does not magnetize.
 This is important since aluminum dissipates the tremendous heat generated by producing the electrical power and since the rotor assembly produces a magnetic field.

-If you closely inspect an alternator, you'll find it has vents on both the front and back side.
+If you closely inspect an alternator, you'll find it has vents on both its front and back.
 Again, this aids in heat dissipation.
 A drive pulley is attached to the rotor shaft on the front of the alternator.
 When the engine is running, the crankshaft turns the drive belt, which in turn spins the pulley on the rotor shaft.
 In essence, the alternator transfers the mechanical energy from the engine into electrical power for the car's accessories.

-On the back side of the alternator you'll find several terminals (or connecting points in an electrical circuit).
-Let's take a look at those:
+On the back side of the alternator, you'll find several terminals (or connecting points in an electrical circuit).
+The most common terminals include:

 Cooling is essential to an alternator's efficiency.
 It's easy to spot an older unit by the external fan blades found on the rotor shaft behind the pulley.
 Modern alternators have cooling fans inside the aluminum housing.
 These fans operate the same way, using mechanical power from the spinning rotor shaft.

 As we start to disassemble the alternator, we find the diode rectifier (or rectifier bridge), the voltage regulator, slip rings and brushes.
 The regulator distributes the power the alternator creates, and it controls the output of power to the battery.
-The rectifier bridge converts the power, as we'll learn in the next section, while the brushes and slip rings help conduct current to the rotor field winding, or wire field.
+The rectifier bridge converts the power, while the brushes and slip rings help conduct current to the rotor field winding or wire field.
 Now let's crack the coconut open.

 As we touched on briefly, alternators generate power through magnetism.
 The triangular finger poles fixed around the circumference of the rotor are staggered, so the north and south poles alternate as they surround the wire rotor field windings.
 This alternating pattern creates the magnetic field that in turn induces voltage into the stator.
 Think of the stator as the catcher's glove as it harnesses all the power created by the spinning rotor.